test7766987/InterDroid/Benchmark/README.md

 ## Using Interdroid for Benchmark Evaluation

+The following section describes Interdroid as an example implementation for benchmark evaluation.
+For new methods, you can implement the abstract interface defined in `testing_tool.py` or modify the code according to your specific requirements.
+The abstract interface provides a foundation that can be extended to create custom testing tools while maintaining compatibility with the benchmark evaluation framework.

 Interdroid is a tool designed to evaluate automated testing approaches against this benchmark.
 It uses LLM-based intelligent testing to generate test actions and can calculate various coverage metrics.

 ### Prerequisites